tasmota/docs/docs/Berry.md

 tasmota.set\_power<a class="cmnd" id="tasmota_set_power"></a>|`(index:int, onoff:bool) -> bool`<br>Sets the on/off state of a Relay/Light.
 Returns the previous status of the Relay/Light of `nil` if index is invalid.<br>Example:<br>```> tasmota.get_power()```<br>```[true]```
 tasmota.get\_light<a class="cmnd" id="tasmota_get_light"></a>|_deprecated_ use `light.get`
 tasmota.set\_light<a class="cmnd" id="tasmota_set_light"></a>|_deprecated_ use `light.set`
+tasmota.get\_switches<a class="cmnd" id="tasmota_get_switches"></a>|`() -> list(bool)`<br>Returns as many values as switches are present. `true` means `PRESSED` and `false` means `NOT_PRESSED`.
+(Warning: this is the opposite of the internal representation where PRESSED=0)<br>Note: if there are holes in the switch definition, the values will be skipped.
+I.e. if you define SWITCH1 and SWITCH3, the array will return the two consecutive values for switches 1/3.

+Note: if there are holes in the switch definition, the values will be skipped.
+I.e. if you define SWITCH1 and SWITCH3, the array will return the two consecutive values for switches 1/3.

 Low-level access to Tasmota globals. _Use with care and only if you know what you are doing._